Contextflo Blog

 }

-In BigQuery Console, click your project name → Create Dataset:
+In the BigQuery console, click your project name → Create Dataset:

 • Dataset ID: restricted_views

-• Location: Same region as your source datasets
+• Location: the same region as your source datasets (a view cannot cross regions)

 CREATE VIEW `project.restricted_views.orders` AS